soapbox-pub/rebased/README.md

   * Run `mix deps.get` to install elixir dependencies.

   * Run `mix generate_config`.
-This will ask you a few questions about your instance and generate a configuration file in `config/dev.secret.exs` and `config/prod.secret.exs`.
+This will ask you a few questions about your instance and generate a configuration file in `config/generated_config.exs`.
+Check that and copy it to either `config/dev.secret.exs` or `config/prod.secret.exs`.
 It will also create a `config/setup_db.psql`, which you need to run as PostgreSQL superuser (i.e. `sudo su postgres -c "psql -f config/setup_db.psql"`).
 It will setup a pleroma db user, database and will setup needed extensions that need to be set up once as superuser.

   * Run `mix ecto.migrate` to run the database migrations.
 You will have to do this again after certain updates.